fserb/bkc/pages/bouncing/bouncing.md

     updateBGWith(...COLORS[c.color]);
 ```

-Finally, we will dim down the background color over time.
-This makes the effect
+Finally, we will dim down the background color over time, back to the original
-instant much stronger, which helps the effect.
+background color.
+This makes the effect instant much stronger, because it will usually contrast with a darker background.

 ```op:update+24